VirgilSecurity/virgil-sdk-net/Docs/sdk-reference-api.md

 ##### Summary

-A Virgil Card is the main entity of the Virgil Services, it includes an information about the user and his public key.
+A Virgil Card is the main entity of the Virgil Security services, it includes an information about the user and his public key.
 The Virgil Card identifies the user by one of his available types, such as an email, a phone number, etc.

 <a name='M-Virgil-SDK-VirgilCard-#ctor-Virgil-SDK-Models-CardModel-'></a>
 ### #ctor() `constructor` [#](#M-Virgil-SDK-VirgilCard-#ctor-Virgil-SDK-Models-CardModel- 'Go To Here') [=](#contents 'Back To Contents')